khoangooo/english-blog-app/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-Change the route to [http://localhost:3000/editor](http://localhost:3000/edtior) to create new post.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.